teseoch/Geometric-Modeling-Fall2021/Assignment1/README.md

 Required output of this section:

-* Screenshots of the subdivided meshes.
+* Plot of the subdivided meshes.